 The guys behind one of our beloved frameworks stayed very busy with product updates too.
 One of the very intriguing concepts presented to us in 2019 has been the SPR: Serverless pre-rendering.
 We’ve been already faced with a use-case where going with this approach made perfect sense, and it added lots of value to us as well as the end-customer!

 Apart from that, we have a whole bunch of new CDN and origin regions when using Vercel, which effectively leads to better performance of the apps and sites across the globe.

-If you’re obsessed with good workflow and collaboration experience across the board, it’s worth to mention the release of Vercel Integrations Marketplace as well.
+If you're obsessed with good workflow and collaboration experience across the board, it's worth mentioning the release of Vercel Integrations Marketplace as well.

 The circle of Jamstack preachers became much much bigger in 2019 - no doubt about it.
 Last year gave birth to at least 19 new local Jamstack communities, and we had a chance to join three official Jamstack conferences organized by Netlify in 2 new locations, which certainly is an excellent way to connect with like-minded people!

 On the other hand, folks at Vercel prepared something for those of you who don't like or can not travel too much.
 A fully remote conference focused on covering the topics of modern web development tools and best practices: Backendless Conf.
 Recordings from that conference are available online for you to watch.

 When talking about what to listen to and watch from 2019, be sure to check That’sMyJamstack from Bryan Robinson.
 It is a podcast where lots of different people from the Jamstack community are invited to talk about the impact JAM made on their work and many similar topics.
 Make sure to check it out if you want to hear some JAM in your earpods!